MichaelOwenDyer/jetbrains-challenge-rust-web-server/README.md

-# Jetbrains Internship - Rust Web Application for Managing Test Data
-### Test Task 1
+# Jetbrains Internship - Rust Web Application for Managing Test Data - Test Task 1

-This is a fullstack blog post application built in Rust using Axum and Dioxus.
+## Project Overview
+This application allows users to create and view blog posts, complete with text, a publication date, an optional image, a username, and an optional user avatar.
+The application persists blog posts in an SQLite database and stores images locally on the file system.

-Here is the structure of the project:
+Here is the repository file structure:
 ```
 .
 ├── assets                  # Static assets for the application